zenika-open-source/immutadot/README.md

 ### Performances

-When appling operations on a path we create the minimum of objects or arrays needed to guarantee your data structure to be immutable.
+When appling operations on a path immutad●t create the minimum of objects or arrays needed to guarantee your data structure to be immutable.

 ## Documentation